theislab/MetaMap/README.md

 1. Detailed information about the MetaMap pipeline and how to execute it on your own data can be found [here](dx.doi.org/10.17504/protocols.io.msec6be).

-2. A tutorial describing the statistical analysis of the resulting output can be found in Example_code.Rmd.
+2. An R based tutorial describing the statistical analysis of the resulting output can be found in Tutorial_statistical_analysis.html/Rmd files.